chaselikethebank/mega-blaag/docs/marketing/aphorisms.md

 What is a marketing technique?

 Mabye...
-The small repeatable actions we take with intentionallity to sharpen our message to garner results.
+The small repeatable actions we take with intentionallity to sharpen our message to garner desireable results.

 Here are some techniques.
 Try these aphorisms to easily remember the executables we are investing in.